matthewmagnotta/commentor/README.md

 # AVB Frontend Assesment

+##Summary

+I had a blast developing this project, learned a ton too!
+I am extremely happy with the way it turned out!
+I successfully completed all the features.
+I first got the app working by using the App component as the closest ancestor to share state as props to components.
+Once I got that working, I started learning the redux-toolkit library.
+After getting read up on redux-toolkit, I refactored the app to store the comments array in the store.
+I architected the components to be modular and reusable depending only on an array to render data, which made refactoring a breeze.
+Forgive me for not using redux best practices, as I just learned it to develop this project.
+I now have a new found love for redux-toolkit tho haha, it's awesome makes things a lot easier!
+I used the Styled-Components and Materiaul-UI libraries to neatly encapsulate component-style within the application.
+Overall this was a really fun project and I hope I get the opportunity to bring what I learned to your team!

 ## User Story

 As a user, I would like to be able to read a list of comments, add a comment, and see a list of the top 3 commenters.